Pain In The Front Of The Shoulder With Bench Press

 Pectoralis Minor

 Levator Scapulae: This muscle spans across the top of the neck down towards the inner portion of the scapula.
-Its primary role is to elevate the scapular, but it also helps rotate it downwards
+Its primary role is to elevate the scapula, but it also helps rotate it downwards.

-Serratus Anterior: It is located along the outer part of the chest wall and spans across multiple ribs, attaching to the front part of the scapular.
-Its main responsibilities are to protract (reach arm forward) and upwardly rotate (arm overhead) the scapular.
+Serratus Anterior: It is located along the outer part of the chest wall and spans across multiple ribs, attaching to the front part of the scapula.
+Its main responsibilities are to protract (reach arm forward) and upwardly rotate (arm overhead) the scapula, which is essential for shoulder mobility.

 Pectoralis Minor: This muscle is situated underneath the main chest muscle (Pectoralis major) and its main role is to depress and protract the scapula.